radosavlevici210/LifeMemoryTracker12/replit.md

 - Application successfully running on Replit with PostgreSQL database
 - All core functionality preserved including AI chat, goal tracking, and analytics
 - Login system working with secure session management
+- Admin dashboard fully functional with system monitoring
+- Advanced analytics, notifications, and collaboration tools restored
+- All security features and performance optimizations active
-- Ready for further development and deployment
+- Migration completed successfully - ready for full use and further development

 ## User Preferences